marcmajcher/module-3-atx-100520-practice-challenge/README.md

 - See the first beer's details, including its **name, image, description, and reviews**, when the page loads
 - Change the beer's description and **still see that change when reloading the page**
-- Add a review for the beer (no persistence needed)
+- See a menu of all beers on the left side of the page -- clicking a beer's name replaces the currently displayed beer's details with the details of the beer I clicked on

 ## Advanced Deliverables